QuackInTheMatrix/RadioPlayer/README.md

 * Threaded fetching of current song and synchronized access to the title variable

 ## Setup
-<b>Note:</b> The docker database container uses linux so make sure you are running it on WSL if you are on Windows.
+**Note:** The docker database container uses linux so make sure you are running it on WSL if you are on Windows.

 The recommended way to use RadioPlayer is with a prebuilt jar and a dockerized database.<br/>
 This process is described in the [Automatic](#automatic) section.<br/>